ADHD and Sleep

 Sleeping on the Floor

 As best as they can communicate, ask them why they prefer the floor.
 See what you can replicate with a firmer mattress, different kinds of pillows, more/less/different blankets and so on.
-Maybe try a futon, or a thick yoga mat like pad on the floor.
+Maybe try a futon or a thick yoga mat-like pad on the floor.

-And, if everything else fails…who cares?
-As long as the floor is clean, safe and comfortable for them, does it really matter?
+And if everything else fails…who cares?
+As long as the floor is clean, safe, and comfortable for them, does it really matter?

 Autism Sleep Help

 Look, I don’t want to give you the same tired information of “make sure you have a bedtime routine” and stuff like that.
-But, the truth is, a lot of that stuff can work.
+But the truth is, a lot of that stuff can work.
 It also can backfire.

-I remember when K was small, I had this Putumayo Dreamland CD.
-It was calming music I’d put on to bring him to a calm level and ready for sleep.
-When he was in a ‘resist bedtime’ phase, whenever I’d put that CD on, he’d howl and scream and throw a fit.
-It wasn’t calming at all to him–it signaled that bedtime was coming and he didn’t want bedtime.
+It was calming music I’d put on to bring him to a calm level and get him ready for sleep.
+When he was in a ‘resist bedtime’ phase, whenever I’d put that CD on, he’d howl, scream, and throw a fit.

 Still, I would try everything out there in addition to seeing specialists.